 This Also Has a Pave Setting on The Band.
 I'm Here for It.

 …To pretty designs like flowers or even starbursts (not the candy), like these two stunners:

 The vast majority of cluster rings use round diamonds as they bundle together so nicely (like the two examples above) to create different shapes, but there are other shaped diamonds to be found with this particular ring setting also, such as this delightful pear cut diamond cluster ring:

 Now, even though these three examples have similar sized diamonds within them, you are not actually pigeon-holed to having exactly the same sized diamonds within the setting at all.
-Just like there is a lead actor in our acting troupe (or a star sports person on a team of other sports people *coughs awkwardly at own ignorance*), you can have a larger center stone in the middle of your cluster ring surrounded by slightly smaller diamonds all around, like this baby here:
+You can have a larger center stone in the middle of your cluster ring surrounded by slightly smaller diamonds all around, like this baby here:

 Larger Oval, Small Rounds.
 Still Cluster!